-- Subrecipient's response (or lack of) to the findings, - Status of findings and any changes in recommended corrective actions based on subrecipient's response, - Amount of unearned grants and/or disallowed costs, supporting computations, and instructions on how to return funds to EWDD, - Sanctions that may be imposed (e.g., withholding of cash request), and - Other areas of concern.
+- Subrecipient's response (or lack of) to the findings; - Status of findings and any changes in recommended corrective actions based on subrecipient's response; - Amount of unearned grants and/or disallowed costs, supporting computations, and instructions on how to return funds to EWDD; - Specific conditions and/or sanctions that may be imposed (e.g., withholding of cash request); and - Other areas of concern.

-Distribution of the Final Fiscal Review Report
+C. Distribution of the Final Fiscal Review Report

-The final fiscal review report must be sent to the subrecipient's Executive Director and/or Chief Finance Officer.
-If findings include serious internal control deficiencies, fraud, substantial questioned costs, going concern issues, and program-related findings, copies of the final fiscal review report must be sent to the following:
+The final fiscal review report must be sent to the subrecipient's:

+- Executive Director and - Chief Finance Officer.

+The fiscal review report will be posted on EWDD's intra-departmental website with copies sent to the following EWDD managers:

-- EWDD Program Operations Divisions Director, - EWDD Program Operations Assistant General Manager, - EWDD EDD Director - EWDD EDD Assistant General Manager.
+- Program Monitor, - Program Division Director,

+- Program Assistant General Manager, and - General Manager.